 - Next I tried painting some yellow Calla Lilies from a photo.
 This turned out better although I still liked the photo I was working from better.
 The drawing paper I was working on is really too thin to work with watercolour but not painting in a background seems to help.

-- In late May I picked a short route through the small park outside my door, where there were only Canada Geese and no potential plague carriers wandering around.
+- In late May I picked a short route through the small park outside my door, where there were only Canada Geese and no joggers huffing out plague around.
 I was inspired for the first time in a long time – the yellow irises in the duck pond had all these snaky reflections and contrast between dark and light.
 It was glorious!
-And I used my travel sketchbook again, this time in a long vertical painting.
+And I used my travel sketchbook again, this time for a long vertical painting.

 - The province started opening up in June and the cases of coronavirus in BC had dropped below 10 a day.
 I actually went out and did a little sketching, first these waterlilies that were blooming in the nearby Lagoons.
-The travel sketch book again, two pages across.
+This is the travel sketch book again, two pages across.

 - By July the cases of COVID in the province started to increase, but I had been released into the world and it was hard to put the genie back in the bottle.
 Yuccas were coming out in full bloom and this happened.

 - A watercolour of a zucchini squash in bloom, going back to my old sketch book.
 Now that I had worked out how to paint with watercolour again I took a chance and did this on less appropriate paper.
-I skipped putting in a watercolour background which seems critical with this thinner paper to stop excessive rippling.
-It didn’t work out too badly.
+I skipped putting in a watercolour background which seems critical with this thinner paper to stop excessive buckling and I’m pleased with the result.

 For more of these paintings see Gallery of Plant and People Paintings.

 3 thoughts on “Posting a Painting a Day For Ten Days Challenge”

 Oh, lovely!
 Great to see your COVID output

 And looks like you made some great art during Covid – 🎨😊